 Magnetotail and distant magnetosheath

-Typical plasma parameters that may be encountered in the magnetotail and distant magnetosheath around the L2 point are given in Table H-8.
+Typical plasma parameters that can be encountered in the magnetotail and distant magnetosheath around the L2 point are given in Table H-8.

 Planetary environments

 For charging investigations around Jupiter and Saturn, a description of the plasma environment has been described by Garrett and Hoffman [RD.11].
 This describes the environments as either a Maxwellian distribution or a Kappa distribution or a sum of the two, as follows